acadea/course_frontend_javascript_digging_deeper/README.md

 # Introduction

-### Source code repository for our Javascript Introductory series
+### Source code repository for our Intermediate Javascript series

 Watch the lessons here: